-Stylized facts in the artificial market model.
 Previous research has demonstrated that artificial market models are validated through their ability to replicate stylized facts.
 In numerous studies, agents such as fundamentalists and chartists have been identified as key contributors to the emergence of these stylized facts.
 Specifically, discussions concerning fundamentalists often emphasize the significance of the fundamental price and its underlying information.
 Moreover, within the context of market microstructure, which investigates the relationship between price and trading volume, the analysis is predominantly informed by data, as exemplified by prevalent information-based models.
 Conversely, the current study develops an artificial foreign exchange market model that successfully replicates five stylized facts, utilizing order flow as the sole input and eschewing traditional reliance on agents such as fundamentalists and chartists or the presupposition of market-related information.
 This model is framed within the context of market microstructure, drawing upon the foundational work of Evans and Lyons (1999), with a particular focus on market makers and order flow dynamics.

 Specifically, the artificial market model in this study uses real order flow data as input and aligns with the calendar effects in order flow.
-We further verify this in Section "Verification of the mechanism for generating stylized facts using the artificial market model", but it is believed that the stylized facts regarding order flow serve as factors contributing to the occurrence of other stylized facts such as fat tails and volatility clustering.
+We further verify this in Section 6.3, but it is believed that the stylized facts regarding order flow serve as factors contributing to the occurrence of other stylized facts such as fat tails and volatility clustering.
 Additionally, we confirm that other stylized facts, including kurtosis/fat tails, the absolute and squared autocorrelation of returns, the autocorrelation of returns, and scaling, are replicated in the rates generated by the artificial market.
-The results are presented in Table 1 and Figs. 3 to 5.
+The results are presented in Table 3 and Figs. 6 to 8.